unimarkup/specification/glossary.md

 ## Verbatim text

-A verbatim text is a sequence of characters that is taken as is without any interpretation of those characters.
+A verbatim text is a sequence of graphemes that is taken as is without any interpretation of those graphemes.

 ## List entry